 With so many different sizes, colors and leaf shapes, it’s hard to describe a typical Japanese maple, but without exception, these attractive trees with their refined growth habit are an asset to the home landscape.
 Japanese maples are noted for their lacy, finely-cut leaves, brilliant fall color, and delicate structure.
 Continue reading to learn more about how to grow a Japanese maple tree.

 Most horticulturalists refer to cultivars of Acer palmatum as Japanese maples, but a few also include A. japonicum cultivars.
-While A. palmatum is hardy in U.S. Department of Agriculture hardiness zones 6 through 8, A. japonicum extends the growing area into zone 5.
+While A. palmatum is hardy in USDA plant hardiness zones 6 through 8, A. japonicum extends the growing area into zone 5.
 This variety is also sturdier in appearance and bears reddish-purple flowers in spring.

 Growing Japanese maples make excellent specimen or lawn trees.
 Smaller cultivars are the perfect size for shrub borders and large patio containers.
 Use upright types as understory trees in woodland gardens.
 Plant them where you need to add fine texture in the garden.